Sudev0707/react-native-offline-wallet/README.md

 A **Mini Offline Wallet App** built using **React Native CLI + TypeScript**, focused on **offline-first architecture, payment simulation, background sync, and crash-safe transaction handling**.

-This project is intentionally **logic-heavy**, not UI-focused, and is designed to demonstrate **production-ready React Native engineering**.

 ---